michaelkotlyar/FullFeatureX/README.md

 The tests are currently stored in `fullfeaturex/test/test.js`.
 Have a look at [mocha](https://mochajs.org/) and [chai](http://chaijs.com/) to see how to use this.

-## Note
+## Notes
 The passwords of the preset users are their respective usernames in lowercase (e.g. User: Borat  Password: borat)

 ## Contribution
 I personally intend for this project to be my own work.
 However, if there are any improvements you'd like to suggest, you're more than welcome to contact me about it.

-However, it doesn't mean I owe you anything 😤.
+It doesn't mean I owe you anything, though 😤

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details